kyradezjot/american-jews-draft/pages/about.md

 # About The Author

 Kyra Dezjot is a doctoral student at Fordham University and intends to use this project as the base for her disertation.
+Kyra does not own the rights to any of the documents within this collection.